ChuongNguyenCM/Hackathon2026-LKI/README.md

 A full-stack web app for eye-related health information: browse conditions, get AI-powered symptom suggestions, and make reservations.

+## About us

+We are a team of passionate CS and CE students from Wright State University who love turning ideas into real products.
+We enjoy tackling challenging problems, experimenting with new technologies, and learning from both success and failure.
+More than just writing code, we value teamwork, creativity, and the ability to build solutions that matter to real people.
+This hackathon is not just a competition for us — it’s an opportunity to grow, collaborate, and push our technical boundaries together.

+- **Phong Xuan Thanh Nguyen**:
+  - Contact: nguyen.345@wright.edu
+  - Role: Team Lead
+- **Gia Huy Tran**:
+  - Contact: tran.124@wright.edu
+  - Role: Designer
+- **Hoang Chuong Nguyen**:
+  - Contact: nguyen.328@wright.edu
+  - Role: Lead Full-Stack Engineer
+- **Duy Bao Nguyen**:
+  - Contact: nguyen.382@wright.edu
+  - Role: Associate Full-Stack Engineer

 ## Features

 - **Home** – Landing page with hero, about, and testimonials